IntoTheDev/MultiTag-System-for-Unity/README.md

 # MultiTag System for Unity
 This package allows you to Tag your Game Objects with ScriptableObjects.
-Requires Odin Inspector for some Attributes but you can just delete them
+Requires Odin Inspector for some Attributes but they are unnecessary so you can just delete them

 ## Features: